 Talk to other operators in the local general area , State, USA and countries around the world on HF Frequencies.

-Link your computer to your radio and the Internet using technologies such as EchoLink, Digital modes such as PSK31 and JT65, learn and operate CW (morse code).
+Link your computer to your radio and the Internet using technologies such as EchoLink, Digital modes such as PSK31 and JT65, learn and operate CW (morse code). - Contact the International Space Station, Some astronauts are licensed amateurs and are occasionally available for a contacts as they fly over.

 Experiment with radio – Investigate different antenna types, radios types and transmission modes.
 Some amateurs are even bouncing signals off the moon.